hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 This includes:
 * implementation of a Comprehensive Healthcare Waste Management plan
 * ensuring that the local government has a technical design and an Environmental Protection License (EPL) for an engineered sanitary landfill
-* publishing national Healthcare Waste Management guidelines based on lessons learnt and with an emphasis on Covid-19 waste
+* publishing national Healthcare Waste Management guidelines based on lessons learnt

-The success of the project will be measured using the proportion of healthcare waste that is managed in accordance with new guidelines in two pre-selected hospitals.
+The success of the project will be measured by the proportion of healthcare waste that is managed in accordance with the new guidelines in two pre-selected hospitals.

 **SDG 3 "Good Health and Well-being":**